Direct Connect for production OT data

 | Redundancy | Dual tunnels (active/passive) | Dual connections to different locations |

 Use VPN for development environments, low-bandwidth connections, and quick setup.
-Use Direct Connect for production workloads that require consistent latency, high bandwidth, or regulatory requirements that prohibit internet transit.
+Use Direct Connect for production workloads requiring consistent latency, high bandwidth, or regulatory requirements prohibiting internet transit.

-For OT environments, Direct Connect provides the consistent latency needed for historian data replication and SCADA-to-cloud data pipelines.
-A VPN over the internet introduces variable latency that causes timeout errors in time-sensitive data transfers.
+For OT environments, Direct Connect delivers the consistent latency needed for historian data replication and SCADA-to-cloud data pipelines.
+A VPN over the internet introduces variable latency.
+Variable latency causes timeout conditions in time-sensitive data transfers.

 NFV (Network Functions Virtualization) replaces dedicated hardware appliances (routers, firewalls, load balancers) with software running on standard servers.
 A single physical server runs multiple VNFs (Virtual Network Functions) simultaneously.
-SDN (Software-Defined Networking) separates the control plane from the data plane, allowing a central controller to manage the network programmatically.
+SDN (Software-Defined Networking) separates the control plane from the data plane.
+A central controller manages the network programmatically.

 Direct Connect for production OT data